coogie/oscailte/README.md

 ### Modifying the Image and Related Text on Homepage
 #### Modifying image
-By default, Oscailte uses `cliffs_of_moher.jpg` in `source/images` directroy.
+By default, Oscailte uses `cliffs_of_moher.jpg` in `source/images` directory.
 For changing it you can add your own image to `images` directroy and edit the following file
 * source/_includes/site/hero_unit.html

 and replace `cliffs_of_moher.jpg` with your own image.